 Gina writes, “Life is a mission trip in progress.
 There are plenty of opportunities all around us; we just need to be aware of the needs of those in our midst, as well as abroad.”

 Pearce families are asked to consider making a commitment to sponsor a child from the school.
-To date, 100 children in Nzige have been sponsored by families at Pearce.
-More sponsorship packets are still available.
-If you would like to sponsor a child in Nzige, but have not been able to do so yet, you may contact the Pearce Church office at 594-9488 at any time and ask for more information.
+To date, more than 100 children in Nzige have been sponsored by families at Pearce, but there are still children waiting for sponsors.
+If you would like to join other families from Pearce and support one of these children in Nzige, you may contact the Pearce Church office at 594-9488 at any time and ask for more information.
 Those choosing to sponsor a child will commit to monthly financial support ($30 per month), regular prayer support, and occasional communication with the child to encourage them in their studies and in their walk with Christ.

-Our partnership with the Nzige preschool in Rwanda was highlighted in International Childcare Ministries newsletter.
+Our partnership with the Nzige preschool in Rwanda was highlighted in the International Childcare Ministries October 2015 newsletter.
 You can find that article here: http://us7.campaign-archive1.com/

 This partnership is the result of the work of Pearce’s Great Commission Leadership Team, a group committed to helping our congregation to be involved in Kingdom work, both at home and around the world.